 As a creative, I tried my best to say “yes sir,” but I couldn't hide my lack of respect for someone in charge of content who had never written content.
 It would be one thing if he had been the editor at an online media company like Business Insider or The Wall Street Journal, but he wasn't.

-Because I could no longer fake my enthusiasm, I offered to resign.
-And that’s when things got interesting.
+Because I could no longer fake my enthusiasm by quiet quitting, I offered to resign.
+And that's when things got interesting.
 The Head of Content person started to panic.

 We had emergency meetings with the CMO and CEO about how we could better work together.
 But I wanted none of it because I knew my value to the company as its content creator, editor, and manager of a team of writers.
 If management hired this person for big bucks above me, then they should try to get their money's worth from him.